Rigs-to-Reefs: Fisheries

-Some point out that the title “Rigs-to-Reefs” is somewhat of a misnomer.
+Some point out that the title "Rigs-to-Reefs" is somewhat of a misnomer.
 As Milton Love, a biologist with the UC Santa Barbara Marine Science Institute noted, the oil production platforms are not just potential artificial reefs: "They are in fact artificial reefs right now."
 The question to Rigs-to-Reef supporters is whether it is good public policy to remove established artificial reefs.

 A 2000 MMS report lists research that shows fish densities 20 to 50 times higher around oil and gas platforms than in nearby open water.
 Divers assess fish populations surrounding platforms.
 The report encourages recreational fisherman, divers and others who benefit from the increased density.
 Opponents claim that the greater density comes from an influx of nearby fish rather than increased total population.
 Research on rockfish populations on oil rigs offshore California supports both theories.
 In the North Sea, lumpsuckers have been found to use platforms for reproduction, brooding eggs directly on the structure itself.

 The high fish populations make both active and inactive oil platforms in the Gulf of Mexico and offshore California popular destinations for sport fishers and the charter fishing industry.
 The diversity of aquatic life on and near the platforms attracts recreational divers.
 These groups tend to support Rigs-to-Reefs, and fear the loss of coral and fish habitat if the oil platforms are removed.

 Commercial fishing for red snapper in the Gulf of Mexico is seen as highly dependent on oil platform habitat, which provides a hard substrate for aquatic life that is otherwise scarce in much of the Gulf.
-Dr. Bob Shipp, chairman of the University of South Alabama Department of Marine Sciences, and director of the Alabama Center for Estuarine Studies, would like to see 100 percent participation in Rigs-to-Reefs, and said of removing unused oil rigs from the Gulf: “As a fisheries scientist, I think it’s a very big mistake,” He elaborated:
+Bob Shipp, chairman of the University of South Alabama Department of Marine Sciences, and director of the Alabama Center for Estuarine Studies, would like to see 100 percent participation in Rigs-to-Reefs, and said of removing unused oil rigs from the Gulf: "As a fisheries scientist, I think it's a very big mistake."
+He elaborated:

 “(The rigs) are all essential habitat really, from the mouth of the (Mississippi) River to (South) Padre Island, snapper are totally reliant upon artificial structure.
 Before the 1940s, when those rigs started going in, there was practically no snapper in the northwest Gulf.
 Now, more than half of the catch is from that area.”

 Those commercial fisherman who trawl generally oppose Rigs-to-Reefs because their nets may snag a rig, creating a hazardous situation.
 This is particularly the case in offshore California with bottom trawling commercial fishers, who can foul their nets on the shell mounds that build up on the sea floor near the rig.
 Several fisherman have reported tangling their nets on submerged rigs.